-Grand Resort Bad Ragaz AG runs the Grand Hotel Quellenhof & Spa Suites, the Grand Hotel Hof Ragaz, the Clinic Bad Ragaz and the Medical Center Bad Ragaz, and is thus responsible for the collection, processing and use of your personal data as well as for the compliance of data processing with the applicable data protection legislation.
+Grand Resort Bad Ragaz AG runs the Hotels Quellenhof, Spa Suites, Hof Ragaz, Palais Bad Ragaz and Hotel Schloss Wartenstein.
+In addition, the Clinic Bad Ragaz and the Medical Center Bad Ragaz are in its possession.
+The company also owns the Golfclub Bad Ragaz, the Golfclub Heidiland and the Casino Bad Ragaz.
+The Grand Resort Bad Ragaz AG is thus responsible for the collection, processing and use of your personal data as well as for the compliance of data processing with the applicable data protection legislation.
 Your trust is important to us, which is why we take the issue of data protection very seriously and strive to ensure the appropriate level of security.
 Naturally, we comply with the statutory provisions of the Swiss Federal Act on Data Protection (FADP; Bundesgesetz über den Datenschutz – DSG), the Ordinance to the Federal Act on Data Protection (DPO; Verordnung zum Bundesgesetz über den Datenschutz – VDSG), the Telecommunications Act (TCA; Fernmeldegesetz – FMG) and other potentially applicable data protection provisions under Swiss or EU law, in particular the EU General Data Protection Regulation (GDPR; Datenschutz-Grundverordnung – DSGVO).

 Please take note of the following information with regard to details of the personal data we collect from you and the purpose for which we use them.
 The address of our data protection officer is: email@example.com